zonemaster/zonemaster-backend/docs/installation.md

 In order to have it done automatically, you can use the example Upstart config file in `share/zm_wb_daemon.conf` (for Ubuntu 14.04 and similar), or insert the command above into your system's startup sequence in some other appropriate way.
 The only permission needed is to write the PID file.

+There is an LSB-compatible example startup file in `share/zm-backend.sh`.
+As distributed, it is set up to depend on the MySQL database server being started before it.
+You may need to change that to PostgreSQL if that's what you're using, or remove it entirely if you're using a separate database server.
+There are also a user name, a group name and a couple of directories that you may need to edit.
+Once that is done and the script file copied to `/etc/init.d`, at least on Debian 7 it should be possible to start both the backend server processes with the single command `service zm-backend.sh start`.

+The script should also serve as a base for other operating systems using SysV init.d startup scripts.

 ## Testing the setup

 You can look into the [API documentation](API.md) to see how you can use the